sulaimanfawwazak/ELIA/README.md

 ![ELIA](./ELIA-in-action.png)

 This project implements a Retrieval-Augmented Generation (RAG) chatbot using vector embeddings and a document retrieval system.
 The chatbot can process user queries and provide relevant answers based on pre-embedded documents.
+ELIA is the successor of ERIKA, a regex-based Discord bot.
+You can read more about ERIKA from the [GitHub repository](https://github.com/sulaimanfawwazak/ERIKA).

 ## Table of Contents